 - Website: All You Need to Know About the Doors of Dublin

 - Disadvantages?
 You might get hooked on photographing them and try to find as many as possible … which may seriously eat into your Dublin time!

 Butlers Chocolate Delights

 If you have a sweet tooth, the best place to satisfy it in Dublin would be at Butlers – these “Purveyors of Happiness” will indeed do their best to elevate your mood.
-From the factory near the airport (which is actually open for tours) to their own chain of Butlers Chocolate Cafés.
-Of which you’ll find more than a dozen in Dublin.
-And as you get a free praline with every coffee, you might munch your way through quite a selection, before deciding which to take with you.
+From the factory near the airport (which is actually open for tours) to their own chain of Butlers Chocolate Cafés, the sweets are easy to find around Dublin because there are more than a dozen shops in the city.
+As an added bonus, you get a free praline with every coffee, so you might sample your way through quite a selection, before deciding which to take with you.
 Pick your favorites, or just grab a pre-packed box.
 And no need to carry it around with you all day: there are airside Butlers Chocolate Cafés in both terminals at Dublin Airport too.

-- Recommended for … anybody who really enjoys chocolate.
+- Recommended for anyone who really enjoys chocolate.

 - Website: the Homepage of Butlers Chocolates

 - Disadvantages?
-Well, they may melt … and you may munch them much too fast once you get started.
+Well, they may melt (though that is unlikely given the cool Irish weather).
+The bigger risk is that you might eat them far too fast once you get started.

 03 of 11